 - Clinical experience is provided in local health care facilities.
 Contractual agreements have been established between Cayuga-Onondaga BOCES and the following agencies.
 While this list may change, the agencies allowing students to use their facilities for current clinical experiences are:

 - Auburn Community Hospital

 - Auburn Enlarged City School District

+- Auburn Rehabilitation and Nursing Center

 - Auburn Senior Services Inc. A Part of Loretto Health Care

 - Cayuga-Onondaga BOCES Regional Education Center

 - Finger Lakes Center for Living

 - Cayuga Medical Center

 - Matthew House

-- Students that have previously worked for any of these agencies that have been terminated or resigned in lieu of termination may be prohibited from attending clinical at these sites.
-The student is responsible to bring this to the attention of the coordinator at the start of the program so that we may find a solution before clinical needs to start.
+- Students must disclose any employment at any of our clinical affiliates before clinical starts.
+This includes any position within the facility, even if not providing patient care.